 Throughout the years, we’ve used largely HDD drives with our web servers and we are familiar with their performance.
 With a server pre–loaded with HDD drives, a complete server backup will take about 20 to 24 hours.

 With The Whole Internet, you can find SSD–powered hosting services at affordable prices.
-The Linux shared packages consist of SSD drives by default.
+The shared hosting plans as well as our Linux VPS packages consist of SSD drives by default.
 Apply for an web hosting account with The Whole Internet and watch the way your sites will become better straight away.

 - Live Demo